IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 p_i = 1 ( 1 - r_{i, j})^{N_{i, j}}
 $$

-where $r{i, j}$ is the per individual detection probability at site i, visit j, and $p_i$ is the net probability of detection.
+where $r_{i, j}$ is the per individual detection probability at site i, visit j, and $p_i$ is the net probability of detection.
 In implementing this version, the main difference is that their $N_{ij}$ is estimated, and mine is observed.